Geethen/geeforec.github.io/content/post/practical-4.md

 ![](/images/prac4_f2.png)

-Prepare data (outcome) for export
+***

-From charts you can just maximise chart and click to export to csv, svg or png formats
+**Data Export**

-OR script the export using a reducer to get the mean rainfall value for Braulio Carrillo for each year.
-Export the new feature as a .csv table with date and mean rainfall value.
+To export the data shown in the created charts, similar to practical 3, you may simply maximise the chart and then click to export to the available formats (csv, svg or png).
+Alternatively, you may script the export. this option benefits from having more options to customise the data export.
+For example, including numerous variables and, potentially a well- formatted date: time variable.
+In this practical, this is achieved by first using a reducer to get the mean rainfall value for Braulio Carrillo for each year and adding a date variable.
+The exported csv table will contain a column for both date and mean annual rainfall. you will find this csv file in your google drive.

 ![](/images/prac4_f3.png)